Climate and Average Weather Year Round in Pittsburgh Pennsylvania, United States

-In Pittsburgh, the summers are warm and partly cloudy and the winters are very cold and mostly cloudy.
+In Pittsburgh, the summers are warm and partly cloudy and the winters are very cold, snowy, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 23°F to 83°F and is rarely below 7°F or above 91°F.

 Based on the tourism score, the best time of year to visit Pittsburgh for warm-weather activities is from mid June to mid September.

-The warm season lasts for 3.8 months, from May 23 to September 17, with an average daily high temperature above 74°F. The hottest day of the year is July 19, with an average high of 83°F and low of 66°F.
+The warm season lasts for 3.8 months, from May 24 to September 18, with an average daily high temperature above 74°F. The hottest month of the year in Pittsburgh is July, with an average high of 83°F and low of 66°F.

-The cold season lasts for 3.0 months, from December 1 to March 2, with an average daily high temperature below 46°F. The coldest day of the year is January 29, with an average low of 23°F and high of 37°F.
+The cold season lasts for 3.0 months, from December 2 to March 3, with an average daily high temperature below 46°F. The coldest month of the year in Pittsburgh is January, with an average low of 24°F and high of 37°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.